ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-7. When the AS is done interacting with the user, the AS [redirects the user back](#interaction-callback) to the client instance using the callback URL provided in (2).
-The callback URL is augmented with an interaction reference that the AS associates with the ongoing request created in (2) and referenced in (4).
-The callback URL is also augmented with a hash of the security information provided in (2) and (3).
+7. When the AS is done interacting with the user, the AS [redirects the user back](#interaction-callback) to the client instance using the redirect URL provided in (2).
+The redirect URL is augmented with an interaction reference that the AS associates with the ongoing request created in (2) and referenced in (4).
+The redirect URL is also augmented with a hash of the security information provided in (2) and (3).
 The client instance loads the verification information from (2) and (3) from the session created in (1).
 The client instance [calculates a hash](#interaction-hash)